Table of Contents

 The VINTJS Sonoma Coast Pinot Noir 2019 is a $6.99 Trader Joe’s exclusive.
-The Sonoma Coast AVA runs along the California coast from the San Pablo Bay to Mendocino County to the north.
+The Sonoma Coast AVA runs along the California coast from San Pablo Bay to Mendocino County to the north.

 The Sonoma Coast AVA is located in mountainous terrain, with most of the vineyards located high up in the foothills, well above the fog line.
 The area is prised for its Chardonnay and Pinot Noir.